 Simple English definitions for legal terms

-Read a random definition: order of examination
+Read a random definition: state seal

 State statutes refer to the laws of the states that govern employment, including compensation, overtime, and working conditions.
 Each state has its own set of laws that regulate labor and industrial safety.
 These laws ensure that workers are treated fairly and that their workplaces are safe.
 To learn more about the specific laws in your state, you can refer to the searchable index or the chapters listed on the LII table page on Employment and Labor.